nerdzeu/nerdz.eu/setup/README.md

 Instead of NERDZ you got a 'KABOOM' page?
 We're here for you.

-### I really got a 'KABOOM' page!

-Please, get out of Iran and try again.

 ### I am a lazy user which still has not migrated to PostgreSQL and I can't find instructions

 Here you are.
 To run our migration script, you need [Groovy](http://groovy.codehaus.org/), the [MySQL Java Connector](https://dev.mysql.com/downloads/connector/j/) and the [PostgreSQL JDBCv4](http://jdbc.postgresql.org/download.html) driver.